matheus-beck/matheus-beck/README.md

 🤵 I'm 25, married, living in Salvador (Brazil).
 I am passionate about coding, playing musical instruments, tv shows, movies, good books, good coffee, video games, and exercises.

-🏭 Working as QA since 2017, I have been testing software applications for the financial technology industry and the telecom industry.
-I have helped different companies to achieve excellent quality standards being responsible for test cases creation, test plan writing, manual and automated testing using BDD, functional and non-functional testing, black-box testing, regression testing, API testing, database testing, front-end testing, mock testing, performance testing, and CI/CD pipelines using Jenkins.
+🏭 Working as Software QA since 2017, I have helped different companies in the financial technology industry and the telecom industry to achieve excellent quality standards.

 ⭐ I have experience with:
 <p align="left">